vramdhanie/Jokes/OneLiners/content.md

 #24
 Advil has a candy coating.
 It’s delicious.
 And it says right on the bottle “Do not have more than two.”
 Well then do not put a candy coating around it - Mitch Hedberg

+#25
+I had a job interview at an insurance company once and the lady said “Where do you see yourself in five years?”
+I said “Celebrating the fifth year anniversary of you asking me this question.” - Mitch hedberg